...

 Proper intervals allow muscles to recover and prevent stress.

-Waiting ensures maximum effect from both activities21.
+Waiting ensures maximum effect from both activities.

 Recommended Waiting Times for Maximum Benefits